 There are four working systems in the brain, and Alzheimer’s disease can negatively affect each of those systems.
 You should learn as much about this disease as possible, including its impact on the brain and the body, so you can help your senior loved one slow its progression.
-Here are some of the ways Alzheimer’s disease affects the brain’s memory systems in older adults.
+Here are some of the ways Alzheimer’s disease affects the brain’s memory systems in older adults, shared by a leading provider of home care, Tucson families can rely on.

 Episodic memory is the part of the brain’s memory system that allows your loved one to develop a unique memory of a specific event.
 For example, many people will attend a dance, but due to episodic memory, each person will have a different recollection, although the experience is generally the same.
 Alzheimer’s disease damages the temporal lobe of the brain, which is responsible for helping seniors learn new information and retrieve recent memories.
 As a result of this damage, seniors often have difficulty completing simple daily activities such as hobbies they once enjoyed.
 It can also be challenging for seniors to learn new activities and store the new information.